tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio.md

     return df
   ```

-* The `initialize` function has also been slightly modified to initialize an empty DataFrame, so as to hold the contents of the continuous data flow fetched from the Kraken exchange.
+* The `initialize` function has also been slightly modified to initialize an empty DataFrame, so as to hold the contents of the continuous data flow fetched from the Kraken exchange for simplicity purposes.

   ```python
     def initialize(cash):